-In NSW Treasury's view, the usefulness of the proposed guidance is very limited, as it does not first examine the threshold issue regarding when the definition of a contribution is satisfied and whether AASB 118 or AASB 1004 applies.
-This contrasts to ED 125, particularly para 8.2.1, which attempts to identify the minimum characteristics of insubstance agreements for the provision of goods and services.
-ED 125 only addresses the treatment of conditions, after determining whether or not an agreement was an in-substance agreement for the provision of goods and services.
+The proposed Guidance has very limited usefulness because it does not examine the threshold issues regarding the definition of a contribution and when AASB 1004 applies.
+This contrasts to ED 125, particularly paragraph 8.2.1, which attempts to identify the minimum characteristics of in-substance agreements for the provision of goods and services.
+ED 125 only addresses the treatment of conditions, after determining whether or not an agreement is an in-substance agreement for the provision of goods and services.

-Notwithstanding this, Treasury strongly agrees that it is the substance of a transaction that is important and not merely the legal form, consistent with ED 144, para G6.
-However, para G6 is insufficient, as it does not adequately address what is meant by 'enforceable'.
-For example, the IFAC Invitation to Comment on Non-Exchange Revenue states that to satisfy the criteria for recognition as a liability, the stipulations must specify such matters as:
+As stated, it is the substance of a transaction that is important.
+However, paragraph G6 is insufficient, as it does not adequately address what is meant by "enforceable".
+For example, the International Federation of Accountants (IFAC) Invitation to Comment on Non-Exchange Revenue states that, to satisfy the criteria for recognition as a liability, the stipulations must specify such matters as:

-- The nature and quantum of the goods and services to be provided; - Nature of assets acquired; - Location and characteristics of the recipients of any goods and services; - The period in which the provision of goods and services is to occur.
+- the nature and quantum of the goods and services to be provided; - nature of assets acquired; - location and characteristics of the recipients of any goods and services; and - the period in which the provision of goods and services is to occur.

-These characteristics are similar to the ED 125 criteria for determining in-substance agreements for the provision of goods and services e.g. specific goods and services to be provided; reliable acquittal process etc. The AASB also acknowledged this in its deliberations on the ED 125 comments.
-The Board decided that rather than distinguish between in-substance agreements for the provision of goods and services and conditional grants, it is sufficient to refer to voluntary arrangements that create non-discretionary obligations (AASB Action Alert, Number 78, October 2004).
-Therefore, it concluded that it would focus on the features of arrangements that give rise to a liability and that the ED 125, para 8.2.1 features should be expanded to deal with circumstances where conditional grants give rise to recognisable liabilities.
+These characteristics are similar to the ED 125 criteria for determining in-substance agreements for the provision of goods and services e.g. specific goods and services to be provided, reliable acquittal process etc. The AASB also acknowledged this in its deliberations on the ED 125 comments.
+The Board decided that, rather than distinguish between in-substance agreements for the provision of goods and services and conditional grants, it is sufficient to refer to voluntary arrangements that create non-discretionary obligations (AASB Action Alert, Number 78, October 2004).
+The AASB decided to focus on the features of arrangements that give rise to a liability and agreed that the ED 125, paragraph 8.2.1 features should be expanded to deal with circumstances where conditional grants give rise to recognisable liabilities.

-In summary, the Board's ED 125 proposals and subsequent deliberations represent an important shift away from the notion of 'non-reciprocal' transfers in AASB 1004 and the circumstances when AASB 118 applies.
-Therefore, given this, Treasury believes that ED 144 is premature, as it does not necessarily align with the ED 125 deliberations and the possible future direction of this project.
+The ED 125 proposals and subsequent deliberations represent an important shift away from the notion of "non-reciprocal" transfers in AASB 1004 and the circumstances when AASB 118 applies.
+This issue has yet to be resolved for the public sector.
+Given this, HoTARAC believes that ED 144 is premature, as it does not necessarily align with the ED 125 deliberations and the possible future direction of this Project.